BraveNewWord/Quinzical/README.md

 This application is intended to run on a Linux VirtualBox provided in the SOFTENG206 course.

 ## Setup
-Ensure that in the directory which you would like to start application has these two files and one categories directory provided similar to the following hierarchy:
+Ensure that in the folder which you would like to start application has two files: quinzical.jar, run.sh and in addition, one categories folder.
+Inside the categories folder, there should be text files with New Zealand questions and a sub-folder named international containing all the international questions.
+These files at minimum should appear like the hierarchy shown below:
 ```
 .
 +-- categories
 |   +-- Famous People
 |   +-- Fauna
+|   +-- and more...
+|   +-- international
+|       +-- France
+|       +-- Geography
 |       +-- and more...
 +-- quinzical.jar
 +-- run.sh
 ```